lancesollo/Project-Pantheon-Automated-Hedge-Fund/README.md

 pip install pandas numpy
 ```

-2. Place your cleaned AAPL data in `CSV/aapl_clean.csv`.
+2. Place your cleaned data in the CSV folder.

 3. Run the main script: